postmanlabs/labs-docs/src/pages/docs/writing-scripts/test-scripts.md

 Check out some test script [examples](/docs/writing-scripts/script-references/test-examples/) and the [Postman Sandbox API reference](/docs/writing-scripts/script-references/postman-sandbox-api-reference/) for what you can do using the `pm` object.

-Using tests in conjunction with other Postman utilities such as [monitoring](/docs/monitoring-your-api/intro-monitors/) lets you verify that your API meets performance requirements.
+Using tests in conjunction with other Postman utilities such as [monitoring](/docs/monitoring-your-api/intro-monitors/) enables you to verify that your API meets performance requirements.
 You can also automate your testing by integrating collection runs within your [CI/CD config](/docs/running-collections/using-newman-cli/integration-with-travis/).